You try to keep it at bay by exercising 30 minutes a day or cutting sugar out of your diet.

 You try to reason with it by finding the cycles, patterns, words and wording, and reminding yourself they are “just thoughts,” even when they feel like the most true statements in the world.

-You try to fight it by telling it you’re more than those dark thoughts say you are, by saying you’re beloved despite all of the flaws it hurls at you like jagged stones, and by asking it kindly to shut the fuck up.
+You try to fight it by telling it you’re more than those dark thoughts say you are, by saying you’re beloved despite all of the flaws it hurls at you like jagged stones, and by asking it kindly to shut the hell up.

 Sometimes, you win.

 The thoughts quiet to a dull roar and gradually subside.
 Calm returns, and you continue your routine, maybe a bit more weary than you were before but otherwise unscathed.